danlevy100/tape-drive/README.md

 - A laser distance measuring device (Acuity AR700-6) sits outside the chamber and measures the distance to the tape.
 - The tape is moved accordingly.

-## Credits
+## Acknowledgements
-LOA: Thomas Lavergne, Alessandro Flacco
+LOA: Thomas Lavergne, Alessandro Flacco.
-WIS: Noam Inbari, Alex Roich
+WIS: Noam Inbari, Alex Roich.